 “It made me want to share even more so that they can come to a place that feels safe,” she continued.
-“One of my favorite comments is when people say that my content makes them feel safe, because I know in a time when so many people are quarantined and maybe not in their favorite spot, I want them to have a place to retreat to.”
+“One of my favorite comments is when people say that my content makes them feel safe because I know in a time when so many people are corner in teens and maybe not in their favorite spot, I want them to have a place to retreat to.”

 That perspective has led Bouldin to walk out her everyday life with empathy always in mind.